-Take an 8 1/2 by 11 piece of paper, and draw a heart on it.
-I used half a sheet of paper, because I wasn’t sure I had enough time to make a full-size heart map.
-Plus, I wanted to test my tips for how to write better with a heart map before I actually wrote this blog post!
+The supplies for heart map writing are simple: paper and coloured pencils!
+Simply draw a heart on it on any size paper — most commonly 8 1/2 by 11.
+I used half a sheet of paper because I wasn’t sure I had enough time to make a full-size heart map.
+Plus, I wanted to test my tips for heart map writing before I actually wrote this blog post!

 Answer some, all, or none of the following “heart map” questions in one, two, three, or four word phrases: